 Throughout this document we have tried to identify assumptions underlying the creation of the acute medical-surgical and non medical/surgical datasets.
 These data include indirect costs and physician costs; excluded are the cost of capital financing and malpractice.
-Table 10 shows the included and excluded costs.
+Table 6 shows the included and excluded costs.

 Туре Notes Excluded Capital financing costs Not included, but this may be noteworthy (5%).
 Malpractice expenses Not included.
 Contract provider Excluded are contract services because these costs are not accurately costs associated with units of care Community nursing Beginning in fiscal year 2006 (FY06), the VA introduced a set of home costs new codes for categorizing treating specialties/bedsections for nursing home care.
 CNH is now identified by BEDSECN 80 or 44 and STATYP 42.
 Treating specialty code 44 became active on 7/1/2006, while treating specialty code 80 became inactive on 8/2/2006.
-Headquarters costs Excluded are the costs associated with VA headquarters Prosthetics Inpatient prosthetics billed separately are not included in the CDR accounts Included Costs for physician These costs are included in the CDR For every stay physician costs services are proportionate to the hospital costs Research & education Included to the extent supported by the VA medical care appropriation.
+Headquarters costs Excluded are the costs associated with VA headquarters Prosthetics Inpatient prosthetics billed separately are not included in the CDR accounts Included These costs are included in the CDP.
+For every stay, physician costs Costs for physician services These costs are included in the CDR.
+For every stay, physician costs ~ are proportionate to the hospital costs.
+Research & education Included to the extent supported by the VA medical care appropriation.
 Indirect costs We assigned indirect costs to each CDA in proportion to its share of the total direct costs of its group of CDAs.

-Table 10: Included and excluded costs
+Table 6: Included and excluded costs